Refusal-Direction Abliteration & Constitutional-Classifiers++ Pipeline

 Judge model gemma4:e4b served locally through Ollama, called through an OpenAI-compatible client

-Latest verified run results/20260707_180328/ — see Results & Visualizations
+Latest verified run results/falcon_3_1b/20260815_061002/ — see Results & Visualizations; all 21 in Cross-Model Transfer

-At a glance, the last full run found:
+At a glance, on the worked example (falcon_3_1b):

 Background & Motivation